 The past year, I have been trying to focus more on what I have to do right in the objective moment rather than in my subjective visions so that with hard work I will have the capabilities to make a change in the world through Business.
 I have always been excited at the prospect of meeting new people, making connections and trying to understand their perspectives.
 I have always managed to solve conflicts at home or at school by trying to resolve misunderstandings that don’t easily meet the eye.

 But I am not a typical standard, confident and bubbly girl who likes to socialize; I have huge reservations of talking in front of a large group of people.
 I still remember the Economics symposium I recently took part in and how nerve wracked I was but at the last moment, I told myself to hold it together for just the next two minutes and I tried to sound as confident as I possibly could.
 I can still feel my palms slightly wet with sweat.
 After it was over, my Business management teacher came up to me and congratulated me on how confident and eloquent I sounded, she even told me how this was the best presentation I had given so far!
 I was so shocked to hear that and then finally a realization hit me that actually all along, I have been this way.
 Intense pressure and nervousness actually works wonders on me.
 Today, my English teacher called me an aberration; he told the whole class how I always had the potential of surprising others by performing impeccably.
 But my greatest weakness has always been putting a little more energy in dreaming about how things could turn be instead of working for them to manifest.
 The teachings of the Bhagvad Gita have always pushed me to be the best I can be.
 The Bhagvad Gita always emphasizes on how results shouldn’t dictate work and how life doesn’t make it happen itself we need to to make it happen.
 It has always inspired me to have a fresh and positive outlook in life by stating that whatever we put in the universe will come back to us.
 I have always been an avid reader since young, books like “The unfortunate series of Events” have always taught me that even in adverse situations one should never give up and that unity and teamwork always takes us ahead in life.
-I’ve always wanted to make a contribution to the world and even though there are many ways of doing it, I’ve been attracted to the idea of innovation and the power that major corporations have today to make a significant difference.
+I’ve always wanted to make a contribution to the world and even though there are many ways of doing it, I’ve been attracted to the idea of innovation and the power that major corporations have today to make a significant ifference.
 The CEO of Facebook is already leading the way to change by meeting with heads of state and trying to make the world a well connected place.
 I hope to become what I aspire to be and learn to work diligently for the society without letting my dreams get ahead of me.